realworldocaml/book/en/foreign-function-interface.md

 ```

 The first command defines a new OCaml type `timeval` that we'll use to
-instantiate the OCaml version of the `struct`.
-Creating a new OCaml type to
+instantiate the OCaml version of the struct.
+This is a _phantom type_ that
-reflect the underlying C type in this way means that the structure we define
+exists only to distinguish the underlying C type from other pointer types.
+The
-will be distinct from other structures we define elsewhere, which helps to
+particular `timeval` structure now has a distinct type from other structures we
-avoid getting them mixed up.
+define elsewhere, which helps to avoid getting them mixed up.

 The second command calls `structure` to create a fresh structure type.
 At this
 point the structure type is incomplete: we can add fields but cannot yet use it